Kontowicz/Kontowicz.github.io/_posts/2020-09-11-cody's-first-blog.md

 ![First input](assets/firstBlog/flag0/input.png)

 First I was trying with XSS.
 With second hints I use Wappalyzer to check what platform is running on.
-It use php 5.5.8 so I decide try to inject some php code.
+It uses php 5.5.8 so I decided to try to inject some php code.

 ![Payload](assets/firstBlog/flag0/pyaload.png)